-To increase the hard limit, use a program like the sample program shown in "Sample program" on page 365.
+To increase the hard limit, use a program like the sample program shown in "Sample program" on page 415.

-Setting up the sample program to increase the hard limit
+\ Setting up the sample program to increase the hard limit

-- 1 Create file_name.c (where file_name is the name you give the file), by using an ASCII text editor.
-Type the text shown in the sample in "Sample program" on page 365. - 2 Compile the file:
+- 1 Use an ASCII editor to create file\name.c (where file\name is the name you give the file).
+Type the text shown in the sample in "Sample program" on page 415. - 2 Compile the file:

-cc file_name.c -o program_name
+cc file\name.c -o program\name

-where file_name is the name of the source file you created, and program_name is the name you want to give the program.
+where file\name is the name of the source file you created, and program\name is the name you want to give the program.